 Founded in 2013, Bethesda House is an intentional community for Yale Divinity School students seeking a bridge between student and congregational life.
 Students live in the top two floors of Bethesda's Parish House in an apartment that can house up to 5 students.

-The residents of Bethesda House meet regularly to worship, study, eat, work, relax, and serve.
-This year’s residents often find themselves studying together in the living room, sharing a meal, walking to class together, and enjoying the occasional movie night.
+Community - The residents of Bethesda House meet regularly to worship, study, eat, work, relax, and serve.
+Residents often find themselves studying together in the living room, sharing a meal, walking to class together, and enjoying the occasional movie night.

-Bethesda House practices the ministry of hospitality by inviting the Divinity School community to share their space for class meetings, study sessions, and casual get-togethers.
-It also engages with the many ministries of Bethesda Lutheran Church, helping to staff Abraham’s Tent and preparing and serving a shelter meal at the Emergency Services Shelter.
+Service - Bethesda House welcomes the Divinity School community to share their space for class meetings, study sessions, and casual get-togethers.
+It also engages with the many ministries of Bethesda Lutheran Church, helping to staff Abraham’s Tent and preparing and serving meals in the New Haven community.